MihaiOpenGL/My-FFT-Ocean-Scattering-Sky/README.md

 * WindS]peed is in between [0.0, 200.0]
 * WindDirection has 2 directions: OX and OZ, both can vary in [-1.0, +1.0]

-b.2.1.1) FFT Waves computation
+b.2.1.1) #FFT Waves computation

 Now there 3 possible ways to ompute the FFT Patch:
 * GPU using fragment shader
-* GPU using compute shaders (your video card must spport OpenGL 4.4)
+* GPU using compute shaders (your video card must support OpenGL 4.4)
 * CPU using FFTW lib

 In each case the config options is: FFTGpuFrag, FFTGpuComp and FFTCpuFFTW under ComputeFFT -> Type.

-b.2.1.2) FFT Normals computation
+b.2.1.2) #FFT Normals computation

 The waves normals also can be computed in various ways, mainly in 2:
 * GPU - fragment shader